saarthaakshaarmaa45-hash/AI_ATS/README.md

-# 🎯 Student Guide - AI Powered Career Guidance
+# 🎯 AI Resume Analyzer

 > **Bridging the Gap Between Job Seekers and ATS Systems with Generative AI.**